MatthewDiGiovanni24/STAC-Smart-Search/README.md

 `STAC Smart Search` solves this using a **Two-Stage Hybrid Search**:
 1. **Semantic & Spatial Pre-filtering**: It uses a local `pgvector` database and the RemoteCLIP AI model to find the most semantically relevant datasets that actually overlap your requested Bounding Box and Date.

+Vector Map
 <img src="assets/vectors.png" alt="Vectors Plot" width="400">

-2. **Progressive Fanout**: It streams requests to the underlying APIs in chunks, dynamically falling back to lower-ranked datasets if top matches have no imagery, and streams normalized results back to the frontend in real-time.
+3. **Progressive Fanout**: It streams requests to the underlying APIs in chunks, dynamically falling back to lower-ranked datasets if top matches have no imagery, and streams normalized results back to the frontend in real-time.

 This repository is under active development.